viniciusfer01/06-gobarber-web/README.md

 # GoBarber-Web
-An app that schedules appointments.
+An app that schedules and shows appointments.

 ### Tools used